kuanyewleong/self-driving_car_pedestrian_detection/README.md

 ## Deep Learning Model
-The model being tested to be achieving the best accuracy is a pre-trained Tensorflow RCNN Inception downloadable from Model Zoo: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md
+The model being tested to be achieving the best accuracy is a pre-trained Tensorflow RCNN Inception downloadable from Model Zoo: http://download.tensorflow.org/models/object_detection/mask_rcnn_inception_v2_coco_2018_01_28.tar.gz

-If you clone the repo, then the model is already included for you in the directory ../tensorflow_model/.
+After donwload the model, place it in a directory ../tensorflow_model

 ## How to run both the demos